R179 (New York City Subway car): Description and features

 The R179s are numbered 3010–3327.
 Cars numbered 3010–3049 and 3238–3327 are configured into five-car sets, comprising 130 cars, which are assigned to the A and Rockaway Park Shuttle and are based out of Pitkin Yard.
-Cars numbered 3050–3237 are configured into four-car sets, comprising 188 cars; these are split between the J and Z (based out of East New York Yard) and the C (based out of 207th Street Yard).
+Cars numbered 3050–3237 are configured into four-car sets, comprising 188 cars.
+Most of them are assigned to the J, M, and Z based out of East New York Yard, while the rest are assigned to the C based out of 207th Street Yard.
 The order replaced all remaining R32s and R42s, which dated to the 1960s and early 1970s.
 The R179s were also the last subway car order to be built by Bombardier Transportation prior to being acquired by Alstom in January 2021.

-The R179 cars are equipped with updated control systems, HVAC, and public address systems.
-They are visually very similar to the R143s and R160s, but the three car types are not interoperable with each other due to electrical incompatibilities between them.
+The R179s are visually very similar to the R143s and R160s, but the three car types are not interoperable with each other due to electrical incompatibilities between them.

 The R179s, like the R160s, employ an advanced alternative to electronic strip maps called the "Flexible Information and Notice Display" ("FIND"), which are manufactured by Axion Technologies Ltd. This includes an LCD screen displaying the route, route information, and advertisements, as well as a dynamic red, yellow, and green LED strip map that displays the next ten stations, plus five consecutive "further stops" to riders.
 There are three of these in every car.
 The display updates the stations at every stop, also giving the number of stops to each station listed.
 This allows for instant route or line changes with the correct information, which includes, but is not limited to, omitting certain stops (displayed as "Will not stop" in red).
 However, the LCD displays on the R179s that show the route are slightly larger than those on the R160s.
 Additionally, when the FIND goes blank, the R179 FIND displays "Route change: this map is not in use", as opposed to the R160 FIND, which displays "Listen to train crew for announcement."
-The R179s also utilize the older door closing chimes used on the R142s and R142As, as opposed to the newer door chimes used on the R143s, R160s, and R188s.
-Communication-based train control (CBTC) equipment will be installed in all R179s that are already on MTA property, in conjunction with the ongoing automation of B Division lines.
+The R179s also utilize the older door closing chimes used on the R142s and R142As, as opposed to the newer door chimes used on other NTT rolling stock.
+Communication-based train control (CBTC) equipment has begun to be installed in all R179s that are already on MTA property, with the first trains running in CBTC passenger service in December 2024, in conjunction with the ongoing automation of B Division lines.
+Finally, the side metal door frames on the R179s are noticeably broader than those found on the R160s.